ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-pgwip.hidden.md

 ## Objectives
 {: #vpc-bm-vmware-pgwip-objectives}

 If your VMware Virtual Machines require public Internet Access, you need to use either Public Gateway (outbound) or Floating IP (inbound).
-This tutorial will provide you examples how to configure internet access for your VMware Virtual Machines using these VPC network constructs.
+This tutorial will provide you examples how to configure internet access for your VMware Virtual Machines using these {{site.data.keyword.vpc_short}} network constructs.

 ![Deploying Public Gateway and/or Floating IPs for a VMware Virtual Machines](images/solution63-ryo-vmware-on-vpc-hidden/Self-Managed-Simple-20210813v1-Non-NSX-based-VMs-pgw.svg "Deploying Public Gateway and/or Floating IPs for a VMware Virtual Machines"){: caption="Figure 1.
 Deploying Public Gateway and/or Floating IPs for a VMware Virtual Machines" caption-side="bottom"}